Velocity and stroke rate reconstruction of canoe sprint team boats based on panned and zoomed video recordings: Methodology

 First, all local maxima are detected.
 Maxima within a specified tolerance (600ms for canoe, 300ms for kayak, based on known stroke frequency ranges for both disciplines) are merged to one maximum at the mean timestamp.
 This is repeated until no two peaks are within tolerance.
 Second, the time intervals between all detected peaks are calculated.
 Third, all interval lengths are averaged over $\pm2$ adjacent inter-peak-intervals.
 The interval periods are converted into stroke rates by dividing the interval length by the capture frame rate (fps) and converting to a frequency.
 The resulting values are mapped to a temporal signal, using the centre position between two subsequent local maxima as a timestamp.
 Finally, the stroke rate for any timestamp in between is linearly interpolated, which results in the temporal stroke rate signal $r_j(t)$.
 In order to reconstruct the stroke rate profile, the temporal stroke rate signal is mapped to the race distance by synchronizing it with the boat's trajectory, $\mathbf{x}_j\left(t\right)$.

 As already mentioned, two methods are put forth to construct the motion signal $r_j\left(t\right)$.
 Both are visualized in Fig. \ref{fig:stroke}.
-First, a signal built using a ViTPose~\cite{xu_vitpose_2022} pose estimation model trained on the COCO dataset.
+First, a signal built using a ViTPose-H~\cite{xu_vitpose_2022} pose estimation model trained on the COCO dataset.
 Given the athlete bounding boxes, it returns predicted shoulder joints $\mathbf{s}'_{i,j}$ and wrist joints $\mathbf{w}'_{i,j}$ for each athlete.
 The component $r_{i,j}$ for the motion signal at frame $i$ is the Euclidean distance of the two joints, i.e. $r_{i,j} = ||\mathbf{s}'_{i,j} - \mathbf{w}'_{i,j}||$.
 Therefore, the motion signal $r_j(t)$ for an athlete on lane $j$ can be constructed by concatenating all components $r_{i,j}$.
+Notably, we deploy the pretrained ViTPose model without domain specific fine-tuning or retraining.
+Our primary objective is to capture a motion signal and extract its fundamental frequency (the paddle stroke rate) over time, rather than to reconstruct the body poses in every frame.
+As occasional outliers and misdetections do not significantly impact the fundamental frequency, we do not perform frame-level validation of the joint predictions.
+In fact, end-to-end agreement of the predicted stroke rate and ground truth validates our method for signal extraction.

 Second, we build a signal from the bounding box itself.
 The ROI described by the bounding box $\mathbf{b}'_{i,j}$ is greyscaled and blurred with an $11 \times 11$ kernel.
 Then, the component $r_{i,j}$ of the stroke rate signal is constructed using the mean brightness value in a small subregion in the lower left corner whose width and height are 20\% of the corresponding bounding box measures.
 As before, the motion signal $r_j(t)$ for an athlete on lane $j$ can be constructed by concatenating all components $r_{i,j}$.
 Both methods of constructing the motion signal are evaluated in our Experiments, see Section \ref{sec:exp}.